Filing your annual return

 Companies must file an annual return with the Companies Office every year.
 Each company has an allocated filing month.
 A company is not, however, required to file an annual return in the calendar year of its incorporation.

-You can amend your annual return filing month online for free.
+You can amend your annual return filing month online.
+There is no charge for this.

 The fee to file an annual return is $45 (which includes a $10 FMA levy and a $10 XRB levy).

-If, after filing a company's annual return, you notice that some of the details are incorrect you can update them by updating the company details.
+If, after filing your company's annual return, you notice that some of the details are incorrect, you can update them by updating the company details online.